wyfo/swap-buffer-queue/README.md

 When [`Queue::try_dequeue`](https://docs.rs/swap-buffer-queue/latest/swap_buffer_queue/struct.Queue.html#method.try_dequeue) is called, both buffers are swapped atomically, so dequeued buffer will contain previously enqueued values, and new enqueued ones will go to the other (empty) buffer.

 As the two-phase enqueuing cannot be atomic, the queue can be in a transitory state, where slots have been reserved but have not been written yet.
-This issue is mitigated using a spin loop in dequeuing method.
-If the spin loop fails, the transitory state is saved and spin loop will be retried at the next dequeue.
+In this rare case, dequeuing will fail and have to be retried.

+Also, `SynchronizedQueue` is a higher level interface that provides blocking and asynchronous methods.

+## Unsafe

+This library uses unsafe code, for three reasons:
+- buffers are wrapped in `UnsafeCell` to allow mutable for the dequeued buffer;
+- buffers implementation may use unsafe to allow insertion with shared reference;
+- `Buffer` trait require unsafe interface for its invariant, because it's public.

+To ensure the safety of the algorithm, it uses:
+- tests (mostly doctests for now, but it needs to be completed)
+- benchmarks
+- MIRI (with tests)

+Loom is partially integrated for now, but loom tests are on the TODO list.

-# Performance
+## Performance

 swap-buffer-queue is very performant – it's actually the fastest MPSC queue I know.